Michelle Funk Coltman

 Research InterestsMichelle's Master of Science in Nursing obtained at the University of British Columbia focused on researching the integration of arts and humanities into nursing education.

 Most recently, she has graduated from Lancaster University in the United Kingdom with a second Masters degree in Health Research with a Palliative Care focus.
-The research in relation to the Masters focused on the examination of the phenomena of disenfranchised grief (unrecognized grief) for nurse's who work on acute care units.
+The research in relation to the Masters focused on the examination of the phenomena of disenfranchised grief (unrecognized grief) for nurse's who work on acute care units and an unexpected death on the floor.

 She also has a passion to understand the notion of communication and Motor Neuron Disease (ALS, MS, Parkinson's)and caregivers.